-The military does a great job of assimilating this varied group of people into one common purpose.
-However, we all leave the military, for one reason or another.
-And that’s where there’s room for improvement.
+The military does a great job of assimilating a varied group of people into one common purpose.
+However, eventually we all leave the military for one reason or another, and that’s where there’s room for improvement.

-The military has a moral (and legal) responsibility to provide us transition resources.
-However, it’s ultimately our job to make sure that the rest of our lives is as productive, fruitful, and rewarding as we want them to be.
+The military has a moral (and legal) responsibility to provide us with transition resources.
+However, it’s ultimately our job to make sure that the rest of our life is as productive, fruitful and rewarding as we want it to be.

-Throughout our military careers, we all encounter the widest variety of people.
-Over my career, I think I’ve met someone from just about every statistical category.
+Throughout our military careers, we all encounter the a wide variety of people.
 I try not to categorize anyone, but for this article, I’ll put the majority of people into two categories:

-My favorite people are the ones who belong to the second group: They have a plan, thought about it, and are going to pursue it.
+My favorite people are the ones who belong to the second group: They have a plan, have thought about it and are going to pursue it.

 - Perhaps they had a hobby or a side gig that turned profitable, and they’re going to do that full time.

-- Maybe they developed a military expertise and are going to use in their civilian career.
+- Maybe they developed a military expertise and are going to put it to use in their civilian career.

 - Perhaps they decide to take on a job that values their skill set less than the market, but is more personally rewarding.
-For example, going into teaching or becoming a volunteer.
+For example, some go into teaching or become volunteers.

-- Many people go TO a more stable family life.
-They might take a job, but then choose to prioritize their family over career progression…also known as ‘work to live.’
+- Many people go to a more stable family life.
+They might take a job, but then choose to prioritize their family over career progression.
+This is also known as “work to live.”

-Whatever the case may be, their post-military career decisions support their life goals, and are made in pursuit of their plan for their best life.
-I love hearing those stories so much more than listening about the people who:
+Whatever the case may be, their post-military career decisions support their life goals and are made in pursuit of their plans for their best lives.
+I love hearing those stories so much more than listening to the others.

-- Take off their uniform one week, put on civilian clothes the next week, but HATE their job
+- They take off their uniform one week and put on civilian clothes the next week, but they hate their job.

-- Grind through this for the next 20 years until another pension comes along
+- They grind through this for the next 20 years until another pension comes along.

-But, if you’re leaving the military & loathe the thought of going back to the military in civilian clothes, THEN DON’T!
-Instead, think of what you want to see for the rest of your life.
+So seriously think about what you want to see for the rest of your life.
 You’ve got anywhere between 20 and 40 (or more) post-military years of employability.
 You owe it to yourself (and your family) to put a little more consideration into what your work-life balance looks like.

 After all, if your job makes you a miserable person, then is there really a work-life balance?
-Even if you’re only at the office 40 hours a week, your family is probably feeling it more than if you worked 60 hours and left your work at the office.
+Even if you’re only at the office 40 hours a week, your family is probably feeling the negativity more than if you worked 60 hours and left your work at the office.

 What do you think?
 Feel free to post your thoughts in the comments section below.